Installation and Participatory Performance Event

 FiveMyles Gallery, Brooklyn, NY

-To Gather; is night of performances by local residents and a public gathering space that includes a collection of architectural artifacts from a cross-section of social spaces in Crown Heights, Brooklyn: storefront churches, barbershops, and stoops.
-Part collaborative event, part art-installation, and part public gathering place, the artwork brings a local perspective to urban flux and raises questions about perceptions of authenticity and gentrification in a rapidly changing community.
+To Gather; is night of collaboration and performances in a public gathering space that includes a collection of architectural artifacts from a cross-section of disappearing social spaces in Crown Heights, Brooklyn: storefront churches, barbershops, and stoops.
+Part collaborative event, part art-installation, and part hang-out place, the artwork brings a local perspective to urban flux and raises questions about perceptions of authenticity and gentrification in a rapidly changing community.
 During opening night, members of the audience were encouraged to give their own impromptu performances along with the invited performers.
-For the remainder of the exhibition, the space functioned as a temporary community space for neighbors and visitors.
+For the remainder of the exhibition, the artwork functioned as a temporary community space for neighbors and visitors.

 Ah-Na (Luis Lopez) and Enonymous (Manny Dominguez) are DobleFlo, a New York Hip-Hop duo focusing on the daily struggles of life in modern urban America, writing and producing music in collaboration with The Brooklyn Label.
 Their self-titled debut EP masterfully blends thoughtful lyrics and classic Hip-Hop beats with Latin, Middle-Eastern, and Rock.
 The duo was featured in and wrote music for public television’s Get the Math, an educational program for middle and high school students.
 Independent Media Magazine says of the Brooklyn-based duo, “If you’re looking for some substance, style, and originality you might want to look into DobleFlo.
 They display a passion and grittiness in their voice and vocals that the rap game is sorely missing.“ DobleFlo won the prestigious Platinum Auddy Award for their song “Lights Out” on their debut EP.